 Good drainage is essential to good plant growth.
 If you find that water is pooling around your plant, you may wish to amend your soil with peat moss.
 This will help lighten the soil and contributes to good aeration.

 Follow These Steps To Care For Rose Of Sharon On An Ongoing Basis:

 - Till the soil lightly and add a healthy dose of compost every spring.
 You should extend the layer of compost so that it is even with the drip line of your plant.
 The drip line is the edge of the branch tips where the rain falls upon the soil.
 Taking these steps will help maintain good soil aeration while helping to nourish the soil.
 If you wish, you may also add fertilizer; however, compost should provide ample nutrition.

 - When your compost layer is in place, top it off with 2 inches of mulch.
 Cover the new compost layer completely, and remember to be careful not to allow the mulch to come in contact with the trunk of your bush.
 Mulch will help hold moisture in the soil and will deter weeds.

 - Give these hardy hibiscus bushes a deep, weekly watering throughout the summer months.
 You can skip this if your area has received at least an inch of rain within the week.
 Remember, it is better to give all bushes and shrubs a deep, weekly soaking with a trickle of water rather than a light daily spraying.
 A deep soaking once a week encourages more blooms.
 A soaker or drip hose makes deep watering easy.

 - Watch out for “bud drop.”
-If your plant begins dropping blossoms prematurely, you will know that you are not watering correctly.
+If your plant begins dropping blossoms and leaves prematurely, you will know that you are not watering correctly.
 Frequent shallow watering or excessive watering can cause blossoms to drop.

 - Understand that spent blossoms are different than bud drop.
 Naturally, blossoms will begin to fade as they have lived out their lives.
 Be sure to deadhead (pick off) these spent blossoms to make room for new blooms.
 Regular deadheading will extend your blooming season.